fp-ts/core/docs/modules/Traverse.ts.md

 ---
-title: Traversable.ts
+title: Traverse.ts
 nav_order: 28
 parent: Modules
 ---

-## Traversable overview
+## Traverse overview

 `Traversable` represents data structures which can be _traversed_ accumulating results and effects in some `Applicative` functor.